joshking1/Docker-Node.js/README.md

 # docker rmi $(docker images -q --filter dangling=true) --force

 This command will remove only the unused Docker images from your local registry.

+ # Scale up container services using docker compose

+  Yes, you can use Docker Compose to scale containers.
+When you define a service in a Docker Compose file, you can specify the number of replicas you want to run for that service using the replicas key.

+For example, here's a Docker Compose file with a service called my-app that will run 2 replicas:

+yaml
+Copy code
+version: '3'
+services:
+  my-app:
+    image: my-app-image
+    ports:
+      - "80:80"
+    replicas: 2

+  To scale the my-app service to 5 replicas, you can use the following command:

+# docker-compose up --scale my-app=5

+This command will start 5 replicas of the my-app service and distribute them across the available nodes in the Docker Swarm cluster.

+You can also scale the service down by running the same command with a smaller number of replicas.
+For example, to scale the my-app service down to 3 replicas, you can run:

+# docker-compose up --scale my-app=3

+Note that scaling up or down a service with Docker Compose will only affect the services defined in the Docker Compose file, and will not create a new Docker Swarm cluster or add or remove nodes from an existing cluster.